Yenof/ThemeLite/README.md

 Sidebar<br>
 Sidepanel<br>

-_*Hovering over config options with the cursor will display these tooltips with sometimes helpful information._
+_*Hovering over config options with the cursor will display tooltips with sometimes helpful information._
 <br>

 <br>